The conformal cosmological potential: Cosmic No-Hair Theorem in Quadratic Gravity

-In the following, firstly we show that all initially expanding Bianchi models which are initially on the flat plateau of the potential (\ref{pote5}), except probably Bianchi IX, with a matter content satisfying the strong and dominant energy conditions, rapidly approach de Sitter space-time.
-Secondly we show that Bianchi-type IX also isotropizes if initially the scalar three-curvature $^{\left( 3\right) } R$ is less than the potential $V$ of the scalar field.
-Thirdly we show that the time needed for the potential energy to reach its minimum is much larger than the time of isotropization.
-Hence we conclude that the universe reaches the potential minimum (at $\phi=0$) at which the cosmological term vanishes and consequently evolves according to the standard Fiedmann cosmology.
+In the following, first we show: \begin{itemize} \item all initially expanding Bianchi models initially on the flat plateau~(\ref{pote5}), except probably Bianchi IX, with matter satisfying the strong and dominant energy conditions, rapidly approach de Sitter space-time \item Bianchi IX universes also isotropizes if the scalar three-curvature $^{\left( 3\right) } R$ is initially less than the scalar field potential $V$. \item the time needed for the potential energy to reach its minimum is much larger than the isotropization time of the models.
+(Hence the universe reaches the potential minimum where $\Lambda=0$ and evolves as in standard Fiedmann cosmology.) \end{itemize}

-We assume that the initial value $\phi_{i}$ of the scalar field is large and positive, i.e. the state of the system is on the flat plateau of the potential.
-The `effective' regime of inflation is the phase during the time interval $t_{f}-t_{i}$ needed for the scalar field to evolve from its initial value $\phi_{i}$ to a smaller value $\phi_{f},$ where $\phi_{f}$ is determined by the condition that $V\left( \phi_{f}\right) \simeq\eta V_{\infty}.$ The numerical factor $\eta$ is of order say $0.9,$ but its precise value is irrelevant.
+We assume that initially the state of the system evolves on the flat plateau, i.e., that the initial $\phi_{i}$ value is large and positive.
+Inflation lasts during the time interval $t_{f}-t_{i}$ required for the scalar field to evolve from $\phi_{i}$ to a smaller value $\phi_{f}$ determined by the condition that $V\left( \phi_{f}\right) \simeq\eta V_{\infty},$ where $\eta$ is of order $0.9$.
 The proof consists in estimating suitable bounds for the function $S\left( t\right) $, \cite{mosa}, defined by

-It is shown in \cite{comi} that for all Bianchi models except type-IX
+It is shown in~\cite{comi} that for all Bianchi models except type-IX

-From (\ref{ooco5}) we see that the shear, the three-curvature and the energy density of the matter rapidly approach zero.
-Thus the universe isotropizes within one Hubble time of order $1/\sqrt{V_{\infty}}\sim10^{7}\;t_{PL}.$
+From~(\ref{ooco5}) it follows that the shear, three-curvature, and energy density of matter rapidly approach zero.
+Thus, the universe isotropizes within a time of the order of $1/\sqrt{V_{\infty}}\sim10^{7}\;t_{PL}.$

-In the case of Bianchi type IX models the scalar curvature $^{\left( 3\right) }R$ may be positive and the above argument does not apply, because the function $S$ is not bounded below from zero.
-An estimation of a lower bound for $S$ derives from the fact that the largest positive value the spatial curvature can achieve is determined by the determinant of the three metric.
-It is shown in \cite{comi} that if initially $V>\,^{\left( 3\right) }R_{\max}$, then
+For Bianchi IX universes, since the determinant of the three metric determines the largest positive value that the spatial curvature can achieve, a lower bound for $S$ can be obtained.
+It is shown in~\cite{comi} that if initially $V>\,^{\left( 3\right) }R_{\max}$, then